-The goal of compatibility planning is to promote a collaborative environment in which community and military entities communicate and coordinate to identify and implement mutually supportive actions that allow both parties to achieve their objectives.
+Compatibility planning aims to promote a collaborative environment in which community and military entities communicate and coordinate to identify and implement mutually supportive actions that allow both parties to achieve their objectives.
 This collaborative approach provides the context for developing and recommending policies and actions through a CUP Implementation Plan.